Games-by-Mason/glslang-zig/README.md

 # Glslang Zig

 Glslang ported to the Zig build system.
+If you're compiling shaders from the build system, see also [shader_compiler](https://github.com/Games-by-Mason/shader_compiler).

 Contributions or bug reports are welcome if behavior differs from official build system.